Faculty Research Seminars, School of Arts & Sciences

 VIII.
 Proposal Procedure

-Completed applications for the Faculty Research Seminars should be submitted to the Dean's Office by Friday, May 31, 2014.
+Completed applications for the Faculty Research Seminars should be submitted to the Dean's Office by Friday, May 31, 2015 (for the following academic year).
 Detailed submission instructions will be available as that date approaches.
 Decisions on the funding of the seminars will be communicated in early June.